chrishutchinson/slack-testing-library/README.md

 await sl.getByText("Hello, world!");
 ```

-> Note: At the moment this is limited to "section" and "header" blocks.
-In future this will expand to include support for looking inside messages, ephemeral messages, and other elements (including buttons and input controls).
+> Note: At the moment this is limited to "section" and "header" blocks, and can only look at the App Home view, or within standard messages in channels.

 #### `interactWith(): Promise<void>`